Health in Romania: State of Health

+Mental illness and unmet mental healthcare needs appear low in Romania compared to EU levels, but this may be due to stigma hiding the real need.
+Mental healthcare is mainly hospital-based, but there are plans to expand community services and improve access.

+UN SDG 3 Good Health AND Well-Being

+Romania ranked 37th globally for its SDG 3 (Good Health and Well-being) progress, with a score of 77.67 according to the SDG Transformation Center's 2025 report.
+The overall ranking improved slightly between 2021 and 2025, but its performance in specific areas, including health indicators, can be mixed, with some European reports indicating that Romania lags behind other EU member states in achieving the SDGs overall.

 Diseases

 The main causes of death in 2004 in Romania were cardiovascular disease (62%), followed by malignant tumors (17%), digestive diseases (6%), accidents, injuries and poisoning (5%), and respiratory diseases (5%).
 Deaths from external causes and from infectious and parasitic diseases are more common in Romania (4–5%) than in other EU member states.
 It is estimated that a fifth of the total population of Romania suffers from a communicable or chronic disease.

 There were 17,283 people with tuberculosis in 2008.
 The mortality rate is 31.8 people per 1,000 infected citizens.
 Some statistics show that 30,000 people have been infected with tuberculosis, making it the third-highest rate among countries in Eastern Europe.

 Approximately 3.7% of the total population of Romania is either a carrier or affected by hepatitis.

 Less than 1% of the total population of Romania is a carrier or infected with HIV.
 The most common cause of getting HIV is sharing needles.
 The first case of AIDS in Romania was diagnosed in 1985, and in 1989 cases have been reported in children.
 Between 1985 and 2014 were reported 19,906 cases, 6,540 deaths, respectively (468 new cases per year).

 Romania had the fifth-highest mortality in Europe, at 691 per 100,000 population, and the fourth-highest death rate from communicable diseases in 2015.